civitai/civitai/src/static-content/tos.md

   - depictions of human death
   - graphic violence
   - beastiality
-  - "loli" or "lolicon" content
+  - "loli", "lolicon", "shota", or "shotacon" content
 - Models intended for the photorealistic depiction of minors
+- Photorealistic images of minors

   Will be removed.